Keltonn/Keltonn/README.md

 - 👋 Hi, I’m @Keltonn
-- 👀 I’m interested in data data analysis
+- 👀 I’m interested in data analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kelton.a@hotmail.com